witnesschain-com/dcl-operator-cli/README.md

 For mainnet, please replace `eth_rpc_url` with `https://rpc.witnesschain.com`.

-Web3secret keys are also supported, if you which to use web3secret format, please visit [docs/web3secret.md](docs/web3secret.md).
+Web3secret keys are also supported, if you wish to use web3secret format, please visit [docs/web3secret.md](docs/web3secret.md).